Funded research projects

 If you are not a national of a majority English speaking country, then your degree must be no more than three and a half years old at the beginning of your programme of study, unless you are using IELTS, TOEFL, Trinity ISE or PTE, in which case it must be no more than two years old.

-To identify whether or not you need to apply for a student visa, please see here or visit the UKVI website.
+To identify whether or not you need to apply for a student visa, please see our Visa Information page here or visit the UKVI website.

 How to apply